+This implicates surrounding ideologies and politics that move organizations to do better.
 His new book -- When Schools Work-- delves into why student achievement climbed for nearly two decades in Los Angeles, and how a colorful quilt of civic activists powered a variety of reforms.
-The rise of cultural and political pluralism sparked a variety of initiatives over the past quarter-century, some that stuck, others which did not.
-See a concise review by Jay Mathews at the Washington Post of this volume, which built from years of empirical work in L.A. with Berkeley graduate students.
+The rise of cultural and political pluralism sparked a variety of initiatives over the past quarter-century, some that stuck while did not.
+See a concise review by Jay Mathews at the Washington Post of this volume, building from years of field work in L.A. with Berkeley graduate students.

 An earlier book, Organizing Locally, examines why many big institutions are decentralizing control out to local shops -- from charter schools to clinic-based health care to aid for military veterans.
-Fuller details good news and bad news that emerges from localizing human services.
-He is finishing-up a sequel of sorts, a book that explores the past century of civic activism in Los Angeles, and how a colorful array of "new pluralists" have advanced potent reforms to raise student achievement.
+Fuller details good news and bad news that emerges from localizing trends seen across differing sectors of the economy and the state.

 Fuller teaches in education policy and the sociology of organizations.
-He co-teaches with Prof. Baquedano Lopez the first-year seminar for Ph.D. students.
 A California native, he previously served as education advisor to the California legislature, then for an eccentric governor.
 Following graduate school at Stanford University, he worked as a research sociologist at the World Bank, then taught comparative policy at Harvard University, before returning to the Bay Area.

 Area 1.
 Sociology - Children and Schooling